jsrn/commoncss/README.md

 Common.css is a set of style rules (built on top of normalize.css) to unify the common functionality that I find myself implementing from project to project.

+Comments, feedback and pull requests are more than welcomed.

+## Demo

+You can see the sheets in action [here](http://jsrn.net/common.css/).

 ## Usage

 To use in your page: